MODES OF ENERGY TRANSFER

 the weightless piston and compress the gas.
 In the process the piston moves

-inside and the molecules which collide with it gain energy and thus transferring
+inside and the molecules which collide with it gain energy and thus

-is called work done.
+This mode is called work done.

 Work is a fundamental physical